pratheesh1/audiophile-express/README.md

 The project is deployed on Heroku.
 The website can be accessed at the following link:

 [https://ps-audiophile.herokuapp.com](https://ps-audiophile.herokuapp.com)

+The project uses tailwindcss which require css to be compiled.
+The current version of compiled css can be found in the `public` directory.
+Before deployment run `npm run build:css` at least once.

 ## 3. Website Features and Navigation